-The mission of the Career Development Center is to assist the undergraduate and graduate students at Chapman University with identifying, developing, and implementing their career goals through self-direction and personal responsibility.
+The mission of Career and Professional Development is to assist the undergraduate and graduate students at Chapman University with identifying, developing, and implementing their career goals through self-direction and personal responsibility.

 Chapman University is committed to providing support services to achieve equal access to the education experience.
 Disability Services (DS) approves and coordinates accommodations and services for students with disabilities at Chapman to help students acquire skills essential to achieving academic and personal success.